 How to make this recipe

-Step 2: Mix the almond milk, melted vegan butter, sugar, lemon juice, and vanilla together.
+Step 2: Mix the milk, melted butter, sugar, lemon juice, and vanilla together.
 Then, add the baking powder and baking soda.
 Add the lemon extract if using; stir.
 The mixture will begin to fizz.

 Step 3: Quickly mix in the regular or gluten free all-purpose flour until a smooth batter forms.
 Fold in the berries.